The Unjournal | reconsidering exploratory expansion

 Open questions before launch

-• Will public negative evaluations deter authors from engaging?
+• Could the possibility of public negative evaluations deter authors from engaging?

 • Should the first pilot focus on preprints, workshop papers, or post-publication review?